youyangluo/lab-3/README.md

 # Homework: UDF Caching in Spark

-## Due Date: Monday November 7, 2016 at midnight pacific
+## Due Date: The Friday of the last week of class.
 ## Please see submission instructions at the end of this readme file.

 In this assignment you'll implement UDF (user-defined function) result caching in [Apache Spark](http://spark.apache.org), which is a framework for distributed computing in the mold of MapReduce.
 This project will illustrate key concepts in data rendezvous and query evaluation, and you'll get some hands-on experience modifying Spark, which is widely used in the field.
 In addition, you'll get exposure to Scala, a JVM-based language that is gaining popularity for its clean functional style.